Waterfalls in the Desert

 Calf Creek Falls

 This hidden waterfall is located near the southern Utah town of Escalante and is tucked a few miles back in a beautiful canyon.
 Four Season Guides visits this waterfall on their Grand Staircase-Escalante National Monument Basecamp Tour.
 This guided hiking trip is an outdoor enthusiast’s dream.
-There are endless sandstone canyons, natural arches, hanging gardens, ancient Native American ruins and of course… the waterfall.
+There are endless sandstone canyons, natural arches, hanging gardens, ancient Native American ruins and of course… the calf creek falls Utah.

 You will have the opportunity to explore the numerous side canyons in the area, visit Cheyava Falls or follow Clear Creek down to its confluence with the Colorado River.
 The possibilities are endless.
 Regardless of how you spend your days, this exciting backpack adventure is sure to challenge and reward you.